1.1. Controller: Perła – Browary Lubelskie S.A., with its registered office in Lublin, ul.

 1.2.
-Personal Data – any information about a natural person, identified or identifiable by one or several factors defining his/her physical, physiological, genetic, psychic, economic, cultural or social identity, including the IP of the device, location data, online identifier and information collected through cookie files and other similar technologies.
+Personal Data – information about a natural person identified or identifiable by one or more factors referring to physical, physiological, genetic, mental, economic, cultural or social identity, including device IP, location data, online identifier and information

 1.4.
-GDPR – Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC.
+GDPR – Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC.

 1.5.
-Website – online services run by the Controller at the address perla.pl and perla.logintrade.net.
+Website – the website run by the Controller on the following address: perla.pl.

 1.6.
-User – any natural person visiting the Website or using one or more services or functionalities described in the Policy.
+User – any natural person visiting the Website or using one or several services or functionalities described in the Policy.

 2.1.
-In connection with the User’s use of the website, the Controller collects data with the scope necessary to provide its respective services and collects information about the User’s activity on the Website.
-The detailed rules and purposes of processing the personal data collected during the use of the Website by the User are described below.
+In connection with using the Website, the Controller collects Users’ data to the extent necessary for providing the individual services offered, as well as information on the User’s activity on the Website.
+The detailed principles and purposes of the processing of Personal Data collected in connection with using the Website are described below.

-3. Purposes and legal basis of data processing at the website
+Purposes and bases od data processing on the Website

 USE OF THE WEBSITE